dymaxionkim/UbuntuBang/README.md

 startx
 tint2 in terminal one time
-obmenu in terminal and settings for Numix theme lxappearance in terminal and settings for Numix theme ibus preference for Hangul input method
+obmenu in terminal and set for applications lxappearance in terminal and set for Numix theme nitrogen --restore in terminal and set wallpaper ibus preference for Hangul input method
 ```